 Decision framework

 Choose object storage when: you're storing user uploads or media that needs HTTP delivery, you need automatic redundancy, or you're storing database backups that will be retrieved rarely.
-Choose block/storage server when: your application needs mounted filesystem access, you're running databases that need fast random I/O, or you want to avoid per-GB API fees on high-request workloads.
+Choose block storage on a VPS when: your application needs mounted filesystem access, you're running databases that need fast random I/O, or you want to avoid per-GB API fees on high-request workloads.
+Choose dedicated hardware when: you need multi-TB sustained throughput, hardware RAID with BBU for data integrity, or 100TB+ of monthly egress without per-TB fees.

 For most storage use cases, start with the architecture that requires fewer moving parts.
-A CherryServers Storage VPS with 3TB mounted is operationally simpler than integrating S3-compatible APIs into every write path.
+Block storage on a VPS is operationally simpler than integrating S3-compatible APIs into every write path.
 Add object storage when the scale or access pattern genuinely requires it.